manfredsteyer/2019_08_26/tddd_en.md

 As illustrated above, we have a large number of source code files for each domain.
 As the quantity of domains and the complexity of each domain increases, we will struggle to keep a clean, understandable, scalable architecture.

-## Why Domain-Driven Design (DDD)
+## Domain Complexity

-**Question:** So how can we manage complexity in an applicaiton with many domains?
+#### So how can we manage complexity in an applicaiton with many domains?

-**Answer:** We should leverage Domain-Driven Design and best practices from the Angular community.
+To manage complexity, we should leverage Domain-Driven Design and best practices from the Angular community.

-I've already written about the use of **[Strategic Design](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-1/)** in Angular applications.
 Domain-driven design recommends subdividing an entire system into several small, possibly self-contained subdomains.
 Each subdomain should be modeled separately and receives its own Entities, which best reflect the respective business area.

 ![image](https://user-images.githubusercontent.com/210413/64040382-83148f00-cb22-11e9-9d7b-b10ee36eec8b.png)

+Once these subdomains have been identified, the question arises as to how they should be structured and organized? **Tactical Design**, however, helps us master the increasing complexity in SPAs with clear code organization and specific constructs useful to encapsulate and hide complexity.
+Best of all, Tactical DDD is especially suitable for complex Angular solutions.

 ## **Tactical Domain-Driven Design**

-Once these subdomains have been identified, the question arises as to how they should be structured and organized?

-**Tactical Design**, however, helps us master the increasing complexity in SPAs with clear code organization and specific constructs useful to encapsulate and hide complexity.
-Best of all, Tactical DDD is especially suitable for complex Angular solutions.

-Let's dive into Tactical Design and learn about:
+I've already written about the use of **[Strategic Design](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-1/)** in Angular applications.
+Let's dive into **Tactical Design** and learn about:

 - How **DDD** helps to organize our application source code as smaller, manageable, coherent parts.
 - How **MonoRepos** help implementing them